3 min read

 Then big mail providers started to grade incoming mails also by as net records.
 Mails from residential ips received penalty as more suspicious.
 Of course SPF, DKIM, DMARC and other technical methods will allow sender to bypass spam filter, but probability of being trapped is much more from residential iPs.

 Also, in a difference of home iPs - even virtual servers have static IPs.
 Another problem that in most home networks IPS are floating, that makes correct usage of SPF impossible.
 Even more - you can’t guess who was yours predecessor, who controlled that IP before.

-That's why if you wanna send mails you should better rent SaaS service like G Suite, or at least setup server at Data center.
+That’s why if you want to send mails you should better rent SaaS service like G Suite, or at least setup server at Data center.